UBC-CIC/multichannel-communications-manager/docs/DeploymentGuide.md

       (Encrypts the database for added security) Parameter SenderEmail []: <FROM_ADDRESS FOR ALL EMAIL COMMUNICATIONS>
-      (This will be used to send out verification emails as well as campaigns in Pinpoint)
+      (This will be used to send out verification emails as well as campaigns in Pinpoint) Parameter OrganizationName [] <YOUR ORGANIZATION'S NAME>
+      (This name will be displayed in the subscription message that your users will receive)

    #Shows you resources changes to be deployed and require a 'Y' to initiate deploy
    Confirm changes before deploy [y/N]: y